 We have more insert cable options than anyone else.
 We make them with right angle, XLRs, Gold, Nickel, Zip cord, individual wire, direct out, direct in, and yes normal straight.
 That is all good if you know what an insert is, so what is an insert?

 At the most basic, it lives up to its name: it is a way to “insert” something into the signal path.
 If you have a compressor or EQ you would normally use an insert to put that in your signal path.

 Quick diversion: What is signal path?
 The signal path is simply where your audio is going.
 A normal PA signal path (simple) would be microphone →mixer → amp → speakers.
 If you want to elaborate on that it could be: microphone → mic cable → stage snake → mixer mic in (Ex: channel 1) → mixer main out → stage snake return → cable to amp → amp → speaker cable → and speaker.

-To make this connection you need a special cable called an “insert cable”.
-It is wired with one 1/4″ connector on one end and (normally) two connecters on the other end, normally TS 1/4″.
+To make this connection, you need a special cable called an “insert cable”.
+It is wired with one 1/4″ connector on one end and (normally) two connectors on the other end, normally TS 1/4″.
 They are normally color coded white for send and red for return.